hashicorp/terraform-cdk/docs/working-with-cdk-for-terraform/cdktf-json.md

 export enum Language {
   TYPESCRIPT = 'typescript',
   PYTHON = 'python',
-  DOTNET = 'dotnet', // not yet supported
+  CSHARP = 'csharp',
   JAVA = 'java',
 }

 export interface Config {
   readonly app?: string; // The command to run in order to synthesize the code to Terraform compatible JSON readonly language?: Language; // Target language for building provider or module bindings.
-Currently supported: `typescript`, `python`, and `java` readonly output: string; // Default: 'cdktf.out'.
+Currently supported: `typescript`, `python`, `java`, and `csharp` readonly output: string; // Default: 'cdktf.out'.
 Where the synthesized JSON should go.
 Also will be the working directory for Terraform operations readonly codeMakerOutput: string; // Default: '.gen'.
 Path where generated provider bindings will be rendered to. readonly terraformProviders?: string[]; // Terraform Providers to build